-Natural gas is typically used as a fuel source (although biogas from anaerobic digestion and non-conventional gases can also be used as fuel) during combustion releases mechanical energy which converts into electricity via the alternator.
-During this process, heat is recovered via the engine exhaust heat exchanger to provide hot water and space heating to local infrastructure.
+Natural gas is typically used as a fuel source (although biogas from anaerobic digestion and non-conventional gases can also be used as fuel) during combustion and releases mechanical energy which converts into electricity via the alternator.
+Heat is recovered via the engine exhaust heat exchanger to provide hot water and space heating to local infrastructure.

-CHP can be retrofitted within an existing building.
-However, to maximise the full benefits and payback of CHP, its application should be considered at the start of the project when:
+Cogeneration can be retrofitted within an existing building.
+However, to maximise the full benefits and payback, its application should be considered at the start of the project when:

 - Designing a new building or energy centre

 - Replacing existing plant

 - Managing electricity supply and security